 All individuals pursuing teaching in Virginia must take the VCLA unless they are out of state teachers licensed by reciprocity.
-Some test takers apply to traditional preparation programs at higher education institutions, while others use different pathways such as career switcher programs, teacher residency programs, or are working towards full licensure under a provisional license.
+Some test takers apply to traditional preparation programs at higher education institutions, while others use different pathways such as career switcher programs, teacher residency programs, or provisional licenses while working to earn a full teaching license.